xing/hops/README.md

 Usually when you reference `process.env.FOO` in your code, webpack will replace that expression with the value that the environment variable `FOO` had at build time.
 This is also true for Hops applications.

 **But:** Since Hops renders applications on the server- and client-side, we can reference environment variables in the settings and pass them on to the client and therefore allow users to have environment variables that are evaluated at runtime.

-**Caution:** Be careful not to expose secrets to the client side, because all environment variables that you reference this way in the settings will be visible in the rendered HTML.
+In order to expose configuration values to the client, we need to [whitelist them](#exposing-values-to-the-client).

 **`package.json`**